UCR-Robotics/ee144/docs/lab5.rst

 Submission
 ----------

-- Submission: team submission via iLearn, due at the beginning of next lab
+#.
+Submission: team submission via iLearn, due by the end of the day of next lab

-- Demo: required, due by the end of next lab
+#.
+Demo: required, due by the end of next lab

-- Files to submit: **(please do not zip, just upload all files)**
+#.
+Files to submit: **(please do not zip, just upload all files)**

-  #. lab5_report_01.pdf (replace 01 with your team number, **use number from 01-18**)
+   - lab5_report_01.pdf (replace 01 with your team number, **use number from 01-18**)
-  #. lab5_closed_loop.py
+   - lab5_closed_loop.py

-- Grading rubric:
+#.
+Grading rubric:

-  + \+ 50%  Clearly describe your approach and explain your code in lab report.
+   - \+ 50%  Clearly describe your approach and explain your code in lab report.
-  + \+ 30%  Be able to make the robot move.
+   - \+ 30%  Be able to make the robot move.
-  + \+ 20%  Apply closed-loop control on the robot and demo to TA.
+   - \+ 20%  Apply closed-loop control on the robot and demo to TA.
-  + \- 15%  Penalty applies for each late day.
+   - \- 15%  Penalty applies for each late day.

 Preview: We will work on waypoint navigation (motion planning) next time.